LinkedIn Inbound Marketing Funnel: The Complete 2026 Guide

 - Analytics: Track which activities drive the most conversions

-At just $39/month, ConnectSafely.ai costs 96% less than traditional automation tools while focusing on what actually works: building authority that attracts leads.
+At just from USD $10/month, ConnectSafely.ai costs 96% less than traditional automation tools while focusing on what actually works: building authority that attracts leads.

 Getting Started with Your Inbound Funnel